Antisemitism in Europe: Public opinion polls

 In January 2019 the European Commission published a survey of 28 countries which showed a wide gap in perceptions between Jews and non-Jews in Europe.
 89% of the Jews surveyed thought that antisemitism had "significantly increased" over the last five years, whereas only 36% of non-Jews believed the same.

+A CNN-sponsored poll in 2018 established that antisemitic stereotypes were very prevalent in Europe.
+One fifth of the people surveyed declared that Jews have too much influence in media and politics, and one third stated they knew little or nothing about the Holocaust.
+In 2023, 52% of 8,000 Jews from 13 European countries surveyed said they have experienced antisemitism in public in the year before the survey, 90% responded they had encountered antisemitism online in the past year.
+Overall, Jews in Europe are pessimistic about antisemitism and expect it to get worse, but most have no intentions to leave Europe.

 Eastern and Central Europe

 Polling data taken in 2015-2016 shows the following results regarding the proportions of Christians in the following countries who would reject Jews as family members, neighbors or citizens.

 By country

 Armenia

 A major source of antisemitism in Armenia is Israel's strong relations with and arms sales to Azerbaijan.
-During the 2020 Nagorno-Karabakh War, Nagorno-Karabakh president Arayik Harutyunyan accused Israel of complicity in a 'genocide' against Armenians.
+During the Second Nagorno-Karabakh War, Artsakh (Nagorno-Karabakh) president Arayik Harutyunyan accused Israel of complicity in a 'genocide' against Armenians.
 Armenians in Lebanon burned the Israeli flag, along with the Turkish and Azerbaijani flags at a protest during that war.
 In April 1998, Igor Muradyan, a famous Armenian political analyst and economist, published an antisemitic article in one of Armenia's leading newspapers Voice of Armenia.
 Muradyan claimed that the history of Armenian-Jewish relations has been filled with "Aryans vs. Semites" conflict manifestations.
-He accused Jews of inciting ethnic conflicts, including the dispute over Nagorno-Karabagh and demonstrated concern for Armenia's safety in light of Israel's good relations with Turkey.
+He accused Jews of inciting ethnic conflicts, including the dispute over Nagorno-Karabakh and demonstrated concern for Armenia's safety in light of Israel's good relations with Turkey.